gh1mau/pqc_migration/README.md

 ## 📜 License

-This project uses the **MIT License**, which allows reuse while protecting contributors with a clear **no-warranty** clause.
+This project uses the **MIT License**, which allows reuse and modification while clearly stating **no warranty**.

 ---

 ## 🤝 Contributions

-This is a learning-focused project.
+This is a learning-focused and community-friendly project.
-If you want to improve the scripts, add new checks, write documentation, or simply share ideas — contributions are welcome.
+Pull requests, ideas, and improvements are welcome — especially enhancements for PQC scanning and SBOM/CBOM automation.

 ---

 ## ⭐ Support the Project

-If you find this useful or interesting, feel free to star the repo.
+If this project helps you or sparks your curiosity, feel free to star the repo.
-It helps others discover the toolkit and encourages ongoing development.
+Your support helps keep the development moving forward.

 ---